Setting Up Webhooks

 Configure Using the Dashboard

-- Log into the ShipEngine Dashboard.
+- Log in to the ShipEngine Dashboard.

 Configure Using the API